John Counsell (theatre director)

-World War 2
+World War II

-He was the author of the German Instrument of Surrender document signed on 7 May 1945 which he wrote when he served as a colonel in the British Army during World War 2.
+He was the author of the German Instrument of Surrender document signed on 7 May 1945 which he wrote when he served as a colonel in the British Army during World War II.

 Theatre management

-In 1930 Counsell served as an apprentice at the Theatre Royal in Windsor, Berkshire, when it reopened as a theatre after a short time as a cinema.
-In 1933 he took over managing the theatre; the venture lasted only a few months before it went bankrupt, but the future King George VI and Queen Elizabeth II attended one of the last performances, coming from nearby Windsor Castle.
+In 1930, Counsell served as an apprentice at the Theatre Royal in Windsor, Berkshire, when it reopened as a theatre after a short time as a cinema.
+In 1933, he took over managing the theatre; the venture lasted only a few months before it went bankrupt, but the future King George VI and Queen Elizabeth attended one of the last performances, coming from nearby Windsor Castle.
 Counsell re-opened the theatre in 1938 and was able to establish a viable company that ran without government subsidies.
 He and his actress wife Mary Kerridge ran the theatre until his retirement in 1986, the year before his death.

-John William Counsell was awarded the OBE in 1975 for services to the Theatre Royal in Windsor.
+John William Counsell was awarded the OBE in the 1975 New Year Honours for services to the Theatre Royal in Windsor.